benevolent-games/slate/readme.md

   const elements2 = apply.flat(flat)(elements)
   ```
-  - this works on any BaseElement, which includes LitElement, GoldElement, SilverElement, ShadowView, and LightView
+  - this works on any BaseElement, which includes LitElement, ShadowElement, LightElement

 <br/>